-As evident from the name, playful love is all about flirting and having a good time with your partner.
+As evident from the name, playful or Ludus love is all about flirting and having a good time with your partner.
 Usually, couples get playful by teasing each other, flirting openly, making the partner feel euphoric, and getting their heart to flutter.
 Playfulness is a love language that helps the relationship to bud and blossom into something fruitful.

 A few ways to know you are high on the playfulness meter:

 - Dates are a frequent occurrence.